-Both internal and external students will require 5 or more GCSE’s at grades A*-B and/or the newly introduced point scores 9 to 6, and separate requirements may apply in order to study specific subjects.
+Both internal and external students will require 5 or more GCSE’s at grades from 6-9 – separate requirements may apply in order to study specific subjects.
 Students will also need to have secured their English and Maths to a minimum of grade 5, depending on their choices.

 In order to support students wanting to study A level subjects that contain a high mathematical content – specifically Psychology, Geography, Business Studies and either of the three sciences – students will be offered the Core Maths module in addition to their chosen subjects unless they have already included Maths as an A level option or they are studying to re-sit their GCSE Maths.

 Students will be asked to indicate their initial preferences when they apply to sixth form by completing a Subject Choices Form, but the final combination will depend on GCSE grades and the way that subjects are grouped together on the timetable.
 This will be finalised at the start of term in September, when successful applicants will be invited to bring evidence of grades awarded on Registration Day